Secluded Bays and Inlets

-Explore the archipelagos, Jervis Inlet and make a must-visit to Princess Louisa Inlet, described as the “most beautiful anchorage in the world,” with 2100 metre-high (6500 feet) high granite cliffs and more than 60 waterfalls.
-Sunshine Coast Tours offers an informative 5-hour tour to where Chatterbox Falls cascades into Princess Louisa Inlet.
-Egmont offers plenty of berths and hospitality.
-It is well worth the trip down Sechelt Inlet to Porpoise Bay where a berth, a pub and fine casual dining await.
-Be sure to ask about safely navigating Skookumchuck tidal rapids.
-They are rightfully one of BC’s most visited natural wonders.
+You absolutely must visit Princess Louisa Inlet, described as the “most beautiful anchorage in the world,” with 2100 metre-high (6500 feet) high granite cliffs and more than 60 waterfalls.
+Sunshine Coast Tours offers an interpretive 5-hour tour to where Chatterbox Falls cascades into Princess Louisa Inlet and a 1-hour tour to Skookumchuck tidal rapids, one of BC’s most visited natural wonders.

-The Salish Sea is bisected here by lengthy Texada Island.
-Stop at the sailing club and go ashore to experience an island culture in transition from forestry and mining to a haven for rustic living.
-The passage north to Powell River is protected by Texada.
-Powell River is the last sizeable community until Prince Rupert, which is close to Alaska.
-You will find a full range of services, amenities and outdoor activities.
-This is a jumping off point for the Fjords, Islands and Passages Region.
-You are in extraordinary fishing waters now.
+Most boaters who come this far are heading to Desolation Sound.
 The last haven on the Sunshine Coast is at Lund, where you will find a berth, a bed and a beer at the Lund Hotel Marina.
-Around the peninsula in Okeover Bay are marinas, a resort and the exquisite Laughing Oyster Restaurant.
+Around the Malaspina Peninsula in Okeover Bay are marinas, a resort and the exquisite Laughing Oyster Restaurant.
 If you are heading further north, get your amenity comforts while you can.

 Relaxation guaranteed.
 Only accessible by ferry, boat or float plane, the Sunshine Coast is a popular tourist destination with B.C. locals, especially in summer months.
 Spend time off points and underwater structure fishing tidal eddies for salmon looking for baitfish.
 Setting traps for prawns can be very productive in deeper protected water along the coast.
-Spend a day out, while the prawn traps soak, searching for evidence of bait or salmon on the calm, protected waters of the Georgia Strait, located between the mainland and Vancouver Island.
+Spend a day out while the prawn traps soak, searching for evidence of bait or salmon on the calm, protected waters of the Georgia Strait, located between the mainland and Vancouver Island.